t0mpr1c3/DAKexport/header.md

 There are various other parameters that can be left as default values.
 Nobody cares if the font for the colour names is Arial or Calibri.

+Some of the options require validation in the DAK GUI.
+For example, the colour Jacquard options cannot be selected if the pattern contains too few colours.

 ## Miscellaneous
 * "Magic number" - location 0x00.
 24 bit value 0x633744 ('D7c')
 * Random number - location 0x3D.
 16 bit word. used in obfuscation but can be set to 0x0000 without consequences